 Promoting local cooperation through academic mobility, town-twinnings, supporting training programs and exchanges, especially in the Southern countries.

 Having grades and masters created within the Network internationally recognized and acknowledged by a brand of excellence.

 Frequent meetings between network universities to assess its efficiency and improve it: the first two meeting took place in France (Paris, March 2005 and Gréoux-les-Bains, May 2006) the following in Rimini, 2007, and in Quebec, 2010.

-Universidad Nacional Tres de Febrero and Asociación Amigos del Museo Nacional de Bellas Artes, Buenos Aires, Argentina
+UNESCO Chair, Universidad Nacional Tres de Febrero y Asociación Amigos del Museo Nacional de Bellas Artes, Buenos Aires, Argentine.

 University of Laval, Quebec, Canada